 - Get fit: Workout facilities and medically integrated lifestyle programs at Northwestern Medicine help you stay healthy and fit for life.
 You will have access to senior exercise classes, cardiac fitness sessions, nutrition counseling and many other resources.
 To learn more about membership and classes at our health centers in the northern and western suburbs, please see location information below.

-- Remain independent: Enjoy your independent lifestyle as long a possible with living assistance from compassionate home health and hospice care professionals at Northwestern Medicine.
+- Remain independent: Enjoy your independent lifestyle as long as possible with living assistance from compassionate home health and hospice care professionals at Northwestern Medicine.

 - Find trusted options in senior living: If you are ready to simplify your life or need some extra care as you grow older, you will find options in senior living from an experienced healthcare provider at Northwestern Medicine.

-In addition, Northwestern Medicine Geriatrics and the Stone Institute of Psychiatry provide older adult outpatient diagnostic and therapeutic services and inpatient psychiatric care.
-The Geriatric Health Ministry at Northwestern Memorial Hospital works with local clergy and congregation members to develop health counseling, screening and educational programs for seniors, as well as assessments of home-bound or isolated patients.
+Northwestern Medicine Geriatrics provides outpatient diagnostic and therapeutic services for older patients.
+The Geriatric Health Ministry at Northwestern Memorial Hospital works with local clergy and congregation members to develop health counseling, screening and educational programs for seniors, as well as assessments of homebound or isolated patients.

 Geriatricians are trained to distinguish between a true abnormal problem and a problem that is the consequence of the natural aging process.
 They provide care within an interdisciplinary model and pay special attention to the whole patient: physical, social and mental.
 They also work with families and caregivers of older individuals to assure that care is provided in as individualized a manner as possible.